 Other attractions at the show include a wide range of local crafts, trade stands with farm animal and countryside themes, locally produced food, plus the opportunity to explore the 50 historic buildings on the Museum’s 40-acre site.

-There is a lot to see and do at this fun event for the whole family to enjoy.
+There is a lot to see and do at this fun event for the whole family to enjoy, including a fleece and hand-spun competition.

 Information for visitors